 Each credit bureau uses a different combination of scoring algorithms to calculate scores so they may vary slightly but they do all consider the following factors:

-The bureau examines your comprehensive credit history including credit cards, lines of credit, retail department store accounts/credit cards, instalment loans, car loans, student loans, finance company accounts, home equity loans and mortgage loans for primary, secondary, vacation and investment properties.
+The Bureau examines your comprehensive credit history including credit cards, lines of credit, retail department store accounts/credit cards, installment loans, car loans, student loans, finance company accounts, home equity loans and mortgage loans for primary, secondary, vacation and investment properties.
 They report on the number and type of credit accounts that you’ve paid on time, late or missed payments and how recently and how often they were missed, how much was owed etc. They will also look at how many are delinquent vs. those that are in good standing.
 For example, if you have 6 credit accounts or “tradelines” in industry-speak, and 3 have had late payments, that ratio may impact your score.
 Needless to say, they go through your credit history with a fine-toothed comb.

 Used credit vs. available credit:

 Another key piece of your credit score is the total available credit being used on your credit cards and lines of credit.
 The bureaus also look at the total value of the line of credit or credit limit – the maximum amount you could borrow or charge against the account.

 This section of your credit file details how long your credit accounts have been in existence.
 In general, creditors like to see that you’ve been able to properly handle credit accounts over a period of time.

 If you’ve filed for bankruptcy or had collection issues, your credit score may be seriously impacted – negatively.